NilsBade/PythonChamberApp/README.md

 1. Clone this repository in a desired directory
 2. Install Python 3.11.9 if not already available
-3. Create a virtual environment and set Python 3.11.9 as active interpreter inside the cloned directory
+3. Open the upper/first PythonChamberApp directory of the repository and create a virtual environment there.
+Set Python 3.11.9 as active interpreter.
+4. Make sure to activate your virtual environment from terminal.
+(Terminal in './PythonChamberApp' directory)
+    ```sh
+    .\.venv\Scripts\activate
+    ```
-4. Install necessary modules for UI and network communication from terminal.
+5. Install necessary modules for UI and network communication in your virtual environment from terminal.

     **PyQt6**
     ```sh